plone/Installers-UnifiedInstaller/README.txt

   > ./install.sh $OPTION

+Please see http://docs.plone.org/manage/installing/installation.html/unified-unix-installer/options for a overview about all different options.

 .. note:: For certain install options you will have to run the installer with sudo or as root.

 Documentation